getgauge/taiko/docs/api.md

 ## ElementWrapper

 Wrapper object for the element present on the web page.
+There might be extra properties/methods avaliable based on the element type.

 Type: [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)